Back to blog

 What's Your Money Personality?
 5 Types of NZ Spenders

 Everyone has a different relationship with money.
-Understanding yours is the first step to managing it better.
+Understanding yours is the first step to managing it better — and picking the right money habits for your type.

 The 5 money personalities